Legendary Lindblom High School on Chicago’s South Side turns 100 years old next year.

-The Lindblom 100-Year History & Fundraiser Project – comprised of dozens of former and present Lindblom students, faculty and administrators – has taken on the responsibility of researching and writing the complete, riveting history of this esteemed educational institution and hopefully producing it in time for the school’s Centennial Celebration next August.
+The Lindblom 100-Year History & Fundraiser Project – comprised of dozens of former and present Lindblom students, faculty and administrators – has taken on the responsibility of researching and writing the complete, riveting history of this esteemed educational institution and hopefully producing it in time for the school’s Centennial Celebration in 2019.

-A GoFundMe campaign was created two months ago to fund completion of the project, which began in 2007 and is only half-finished.
+A GoFundMe campaign was created in June of 2018 to fund completion of the project, which began in 2007 and is only half-finished.
 No money from the project will come from Lindblom or the Chicago Public Schools, though individuals from those institutions are free to contribute on their own.

 N’DIGO Editor David Smallwood, from Lindblom’s Class of 1972, has been tasked with completing the writing of the history and attempting to produce it as a book, hopefully in time for the Centennial activities in 2019.
 If additional funds can be raised along the way to cover printing and associated costs, proceeds from the sale of the book will be donated to Lindblom, hence the “Fundraiser” part of the name.

-(To help match a pledged donation by an anonymous Lindblom alumnus, please click here: Lindblom’s 100-Year History GoFundMe Campaign)
+(To help raise funds toward the printing of Lindblom’s history in book form, please click here: Lindblom’s 100-Year History GoFundMe Campaign)